DavidRicardoWilde/gin-boilerplate/readme.md

 # golang-scheduler-boilerplate
-A starter project with schedule tasks serveice.
+A starter project with schedule tasks service.

 Quickstart schedule tasks service integrates different tools you may need.
 Do not worry about import too many redundant tools into the project that make project too bloated,